cartesi/rollups-examples/echo-cpp/README.md

 ls *.cpp | entr -r ./run-host.sh
 ```

-After the server successfully starts, it should print an output like the following:
+After the backend successfully starts, it should print an output like the following:

 ```log
 Starting echo-dapp: Sending finish